berops/claudie/docs/input-manifest/example.md

   #     autoscaler:       # Autoscaler configuration.
 Mutually exclusive with Count.
   #       min:            # Minimum number of nodes in nodepool.
   #       max:            # Maximum number of nodes in nodepool.
+  #     labels:           # Map of custom user defined labels for this nodepool.
+This field is optional.
+  #     taints:           # Array of custom user defined taints for this nodepool.
+This field is optional.
   #
   # Example definitions for each provider
   dynamic: